FuelLabs/fuel-indexer/docs/src/reference-guide/components/fuel-indexer-project.md

 Every Fuel indexer project requires three components:

-- a [Manifest](../components/assets/manifest.md) describing index metadata
+- a [Manifest](../components/assets/manifest.md) describing indexer metadata
 - a [Schema](../components/assets/schema.md) containing models for the data you want to index
 - an [Execution Module](../components/assets/module.md) which houses the logic for creating the aforementioned data models